GoogleCloudPlatform/cloud-bigtable-examples/scala/bigtable-shc/README.md

 Learn about [authenticating to a GCP API](https://cloud.google.com/docs/authentication/) in the Google Cloud documentation.

-## Creating Cloud Bigtable Instance
+## Create a Cloud Bigtable Instance

 If you don't already have a Cloud Bigtable instance, create one

      gcloud beta bigtable instances create test-instance --cluster test-cluster --cluster-zone us-east1-b --cluster-num-nodes 3

-## Creating Cloud Dataproc Cluster
+## Create a Cloud Dataproc Cluster

 Create a Cloud Dataproc instance:

     gcloud dataproc clusters create spark-cluster

-## Running Example

-The sample creates a table schema consisting of a single column family, and a few columns of various types, and writes some generated data to the table.
-It then demonstrates some relational SQL queries that can be used on top of the Bigtable data and outputs them to the screen.

-The [cbt](https://cloud.google.com/bigtable/docs/go/cbt-overview) tool can also be used to view the data with a traditional Bigtable/HBase interface.

-## Configuring Example
+## Configure the Example

-The sample's connection to Bigtable is defined in [hbase-site.xml](src/main/resources/hbase-site.xml).

-Set the Google Cloud Project ID and Bigtable instance in `hbase-site.xml` configuration file.
+Set the Google Cloud Project ID and Cloud Bigtable instance ID in [hbase-site.xml](src/main/resources/hbase-site.xml) configuration file.

 The other configuration variables should be left unchanged.
-Specifically, the configuration disables the Bigtable client from throwing exceptions on namespace operations that `shc` uses.
+Specifically, the configuration disables the Cloud Bigtable client from throwing exceptions on namespace operations that `shc` uses.

 Create environment variables for the following commands:

     BIGTABLE_TABLE=my-table
     SPARK_CLUSTER=spark-cluster

-## Building (Assembling) Example
+## Assemble the Example

 The Spark application is assembled into an uber/fat jar with all of its dependencies and hbase configuration.
 To build, run: